grofers/paperplane/README.md

 ![Paper Plane](app/img/logo.png)

 **Paper Plane** is an electron app to send GCM notifications.
-Use this to test notifications on your app.
+You can use this to test notifications on GCM.
 To send a notification you need GCM auth key, GCM token/registration id and notification.

 ![Screenshot](app/img/screenshot.png)